Budgeting Debt

 What Happens to Finances After Death?

 After an individual passes away, everything they owned of monetary value is passed onto their estate.
-The deceased person’s estate l is the collective property, possessions, life insurance benefits, assets, and money owned by them in life.
+The deceased person’s estate includes:

-All assets not stipulated in the Will of the deceased person will become the estate’s assets.
+A will allows you to dictate what happens to your estate after death.
+But according to Planned Giving, about 68% of Americans lack a valid will!2 All assets not stipulated in the will of the deceased person will become the estate’s assets.
 Each state’s laws differ, so it’s important to become familiar with both federal and state laws on estates.

 An Estate and Its Assets

 The process of dividing up a deceased person’s debt is called probate.
 The probate process can be quite complex depending on what financial planning was done before death and how much outstanding debt has been left behind.
-Probate will deal with all creditors that come forward, from mortgages and credit card debt all the way to payday loans for bad credit.
+Probate will deal with all creditors that come forward, from mortgages, credit card debt, bad credit loans, and more.

 During the probate process, creditors have a specific number of months to make a claim against your estate.
 When this happens, the beneficiaries of your estate handle the unpaid debts using the assets passed down to the estate.